udanfacy22/openwrt/README.md

 The main repository uses multiple sub-repositories to manage packages of different categories.
 All packages are installed via the OpenWrt package manager called `opkg`.
-If you're looking to develop the web interface or port packages to OpenWrt, please find the fitting repository below.
+If you're looking to develop the web interface or port packages to OpenWrt, please locate the relevant repository below.

 * [LuCI Web Interface](https://github.com/openwrt/luci): Modern and modular interface to control the device via a web browser.